-The Impact of Experience
+The Ramifications of Media

 The media, encompassing advertisements, social media platforms, movies, videos, news outlets, and more, wields a profound impact on individuals and society at large.
 This influence can be seen in shaping public opinion, cultural norms, and individual behaviors.
 Here are several key aspects of media’s impact and the potential ramifications on society: